-You can catch up using the links below:
+You can catch up on past chapters using the links below:

 I hope you enjoy chapter six!

 Soon they were all down by the sea, and small sandy stretch between them and the water.
 Darrell closed her eyes and took a deep breath, just taking in the familiar smell of the sea.
 Sally laughed at her, slipping her arm through her friend’s again.
 She grinned at Darrell.

 “You know you can smell the sea on campus when the wind blows inland, you don’t have to just enjoy the salty smell here,” she teased her friend.
 Darrell grinned good naturedly at Sally and looked at the boys.